-1. Book a car company at least six months out
+1. Book a car company way in advance

 You should hire your car company with about six months to go (after you've settled on your date, ceremony and reception sites, and wedding party size).
-If you're getting married in May or June -- prom and graduation season -- formal vehicles will be in high demand, so you'll need to book your transportation even earlier (around nine months is a good benchmark).
-The same goes for special rides like vintage cars, which are in shorter supply than your typical town car.
+If you're getting married in April, May or June—also known as prom and graduation season—formal vehicles will be in high demand, so you'll need to book your transportation even earlier (around nine months is a good benchmark).
+The same goes for special rides like vintage cars, which are in shorter supply than your typical town car or limousine.

 2. Think beyond the white stretch limo

 A limo works well with a traditional glam wedding, but if that's not your style, get creative and match your ride to your taste.
-Whether you want a unique getaway to express your style, or a fun way to give your bridal party and guests a lift too, there are lots of options for your wedding wheels. me ideas to get you started: A sleek silver Rolls-Royce works for a modern loft wedding, a pimped-out party bus goes perfectly with a hip hotel affair and a bicycle built for two makes sense at a charming vintage celebration.
+Whether you want a unique getaway to express your style or a fun way to give your bridal party and guests a lift, there are lots of options for your wedding wheels.
+Some ideas to get you started: a sleek silver Rolls-Royce works for a modern loft wedding, a pimped-out party bus for a hip hotel affair and a bicycle built for two for a charming vintage celebration.

 3. Give your bridal party a ride

 Technically, you're not required to provide transportation for your bridesmaids and groomsmen for the entire night.
-But they're working hard for you -- give them the chance to celebrate without having to worry about how to get around.
-If you're not travelng to the ceremony with them, consider getting them their own limo or trolley.
-Once the ceremony is over, duck into a dream ride with your entire entourage for the jaunt to the reception.
+But they're working hard for you, so giving them the chance to celebrate without worrying about finding their own war is a nice gesture.
+If you're not traveling to the ceremony with them, consider getting them their own limo or trolley to get to the venue.
+Once the ceremony is over, duck into a dream ride with your entire entourage for a jovial jaunt to the reception.
 Then at the end of the night, after the two of you have snuck off, the group can pile into a guest shuttle home or back to the hotel.

 4. Don't leave your guests stranded